Keeping your pet safe during Halloween

 Decoration danger

-Your pet might easily knock over a pumpkin and start a fire in your home if it isn’t kept out of reach, or if they’re a fan of chewing, you might find that they take a liking to the new, exciting things in your house that they can reach.
+Your pet could easily knock over a pumpkin and start a fire in your home if it isn’t kept out of reach, or if they’re a fan of chewing, you might find that they take a liking to the new, exciting things in your house that they can reach.

 The best approach is to keep your decor well out of the way of curious pets and closely monitor them when candles are lit.
-It’s fun to decorate your home but keeping health and safety at the forefront is essential for a happy Halloween.
+It’s fun to decorate your home, but keeping health and safety at the forefront is essential for a happy Halloween.

 Encourage calm

 Any big occasion has the potential to cause stress to your pet.
-Halloween is no exception, and can be especially scary if you have lots of trick or treaters or have a small gathering at home.
+Halloween is no exception, and can be especially scary if you have lots of trick-or-treaters or have a small gathering at home.
 The music, decorations, big costumes and activities can cause distress if your pet is used to a peaceful environment.

 It’s a good idea to put your pet in a safe, quiet place in your house with their bed, toys, food and water to keep them occupied and away from the commotion.
-You could also consider giving your pet a calming supplement, such as Zylkene Calming Capsules for Cats and Dogs
+Close your curtains to block flashing lights or scary costumes, and consider playing white noise or soft music to create a calm environment.
+Other than that, stick to your dog’s routine as much as possible, ensuring they have exercise and regular meal times.

 Neil’s top tips:

-• Don’t leave your dog or cat home alone during peak trick or treating hours.
+• Don’t leave your dog or cat home alone during peak trick-or-treating hours.
 They will find comfort in you being with them if the door is knocking, and you can help minimise their stress.

 • Make sure your pet is microchipped and all their details are up to date.
 If the door is opening and closing often, they might slip out onto the street.
 Should the worst happen, an updated microchip will give you and your pet the best chance of being reunited.